dm-vdo/vdo/examples/ansible/README.txt

-This directory contains an Ansible module that can create and remove VDO volumes, modify configuration options, and start and stop VDO volumes.
+This directory contains example playbooks for the "vdo" module in Ansible, which can be used to create and remove VDO volumes, modify configuration options, and start and stop VDO volumes.

+The Ansible "vdo" module can be found in Ansible, version 2.5 or greater.
 General information on Ansible can be found at http://docs.ansible.com/

-To install this module:

-1. Install Ansible (via a package manager).

-2. Install the "vdo.py" module file by copying it into the site-packages subdirectory for Ansible.

-   Example for RHEL 7.3:
-   /usr/lib/python2.7/site-packages/ansible/modules/extras/system/vdo.py

-   Example for RHEL 7.4:
-   /usr/lib/python2.7/site-packages/ansible/modules/system/vdo.py

-   Install the Ansible module on a "control system" to send commands, and each "managed node" system to receive commands (these systems will have VDO installed).

 To run a playbook: